Get

 If your cat loves sharpening their claws on your favorite rug or chair, you’d be forgiven for getting frustrated.
 Remember that your cat is not scratching to annoy you; they’re just being a cat.
 Scratching is part of a cat’s instinctive behavior and is not something they can stop doing.
 However, drastic changes might be warranted at times.

-In many parts of the world, declawing has been declared illegal and is only allowed in instances when a cat’s claw has been subjected to severe and untreatable injury.
+In many parts of the world, declawing has been declared illegal and is only allowed in instances when a cat’s claws have been subjected to severe and untreatable injury.
 The decline in declawing has led to a rise in the use of nail caps.
 However, these aren’t without their controversies either, so they should be carefully considered before being used on your cat.
 In this article, we discuss the ethics, pros, and cons of using nail caps.

 divider single cat paw oct 2024